mdjones/EmHonaiseDaisySP/projects/2CQ/hardware/README.md

 [PCB](https://github.com/adafruit/Adafruit-128x64-Monochrome-OLED-PCB)

 [Footprint](https://kicadrookie.blogspot.com/2022/01/096-inch-128x64-spi-display-module_4.html) - look for the link at near the bottom of follow the instructions.
-I could not find the datasheet diagram the designer keeps keeps showing
+I could not find the datasheet diagram the designer keeps keeps showing.

+Put the 128x64_0.96_Disp_Module.kicad_mod file in side a .pretty folder

 ```txt
 HiLetgo 0.96" inch SPI Serial 128 * 64